ry-v1/Notes/Apache Iceberg The Definitive Guide/Apache Iceberg The Definitive Guide.md

             - Once you are confident in the new Iceberg setup, switch your read operations to use the new Iceberg tables.
 Ensure that data consistency is maintained between both systems during this transition.
         - Phase 4: Write to the new system, read from the new system
             - Gradually phase out the old system and start writing data exclusively to the new Iceberg tables.
 Monitor the transition carefully to catch any potential issues.

+## Real-World Use Cases of Apache Iceberg

+    - Ensuring High-Quality Data with Write-Audit-Publish in Apache Iceberg
+        - Write: Data is first extracted from sources and written to a nonproduction location, isolating production data from potential inconsistencies.
+        - Audit: Once staged, the data undergoes a thorough validation process.
+This could involve inspecting null or duplicate values, validating data types, and checking data integrity.
+        - Publish: After validation, the data is atomically pushed to production tables, ensuring that consumers see the entire updated dataset or none of it.

+    - WAP Using Iceberg's Branching Feature
+        - Create a branch
+        - Write the data
+        - Audit the data : NULL values, Duplicate records, Date consistency, Applying fixes
+        - Publish the changes